psoloway/puppetlabs-tomcat/README.md

 #####`host_name`

-Specifies the network name of the virtual host, as registered on your DNS server.
+Specifies the network name of the virtual host as registered on your DNS server.
 Maps to the [name XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).
 Valid options: a string.
 Default: the '[name]' passed in your define.

 #####`parent_service`